NECOTIS/PCRITICAL/README.md

 P-CRITICAL
 ==========

 Adaptation of the CRITICAL plasticity rule, available at <https://github.com/NECOTIS/CRITICAL>, for neuromorphic devices.
+This is the code for the preprint available at <https://arxiv.org/pdf/2009.05593.pdf>.

 # Installation